edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

 ### Abstract `CLPR Connector Protocol`

-Each type of `CLPR Endpoint` has its own data format for representing connector state and trust paradigm for generating state proofs.
-If a CLPR Endpoint does not understand the state proof mechanism of a remote CLPR Endpoint or the data format for the connector state being shared, they cannot form a channel of communication between the two connectors.
+Each type of `CLPR Endpoint` has its own data format and state proof paradigm for representing and attesting to endpoint meta-data, connector state, and message queue content.
+If a CLPR Endpoint does not understand the data format or state proof mechanism of a remote CLPR Endpoint, they cannot form a channel of communication between them.

-The `Abstract CLPR Connector Protocol` specifies the minimal content needed to register new connectors and share state proofs of connector message queue state between endpoints.
-Each CLPR Endpoint type may require additional data upon connector registration or provide additional data in its channel state proofs beyond the core abstraction.
+The `Abstract CLPR Connector Protocol` specifies the minimal content needed to register new CLPR Connectors and CLPR Endpoint configurations to validate state proofs and the process of sharing connector state between the endpoints.
+Each CLPR Endpoint type may require additional data upon connector registration for its own purposes or provide additional data in its state proofs beyond the core abstraction.
+The presence of additional unnecessary data in state proofs is a result of how each CLPR Endpoint stores the required content in their state.
+This additional data, if present, should be ignored.

 CLPR Endpoints of different types can only communicate with each other if their deployed software versions supports communication between those two endpoint types.

-#### Abstract Connector Registration and Update
+#### Abstract Connector Registration

 At minimum, the following connector metadata will be included in the connector registration or update transaction and is signed by the connector